Celtic Week Staff - July 8-14, 2018

 John Doyle is one of Ireland’s most talented and innovative musicians.
 Originally from Dublin, and a longtime resident of Asheville, John is an accomplished singer and songwriter, multi-Grammy nominee, and an extraordinary master of the Irish guitar whose hard-driving style has influenced a generation of players.
-A founding member of the acclaimed group Solas, his powerful guitar playing provided the signature rhythmic backbone for the band, and his delicate and emotional finger-style playing and creative vocal harmonies can be heard on four of Solas’ recordings as well as a plethora of other recordings.
-John regularly performs solo, and has toured the world with such artists as Joan Baez, Mary Chapin Carpenter, Linda Thompson, Jerry Douglas, The Alt, Usher’s Island, Liz Carroll, Eileen Ivers, Tim O’Brien, Michael McGoldrick and John McCusker, Alison Brown, Mick Moloney, Kate Rusby and a host of other world class performers.
+A founding member of the acclaimed group Solas, his powerful guitar playing provided the signature rhythmic backbone for the band, and his delicate and emotional fingerstyle playing and creative vocal harmonies can be heard on four of Solas’ recordings as well as a plethora of other recordings.
+John regularly performs solo, and has also toured the world with such artists as Joan Baez, Mary Chapin Carpenter, Linda Thompson, Jerry Douglas, The Alt, Usher’s Island, Liz Carroll, Eileen Ivers, Tim O’Brien, Michael McGoldrick & John McCusker, Alison Brown, Mick Moloney, Kate Rusby and a host of other world class performers.
 John has been featured on over 100 recordings of traditional and contemporary Irish, folk and Americana music, including most recently, The Alt with Nuala Kennedy and Eamon O’Leary.
 He is a great lover of traditional song, an encouraging and enthusiastic teacher, and his nearly non-stop touring, producing and recording schedule attests to his high standing in the world of traditional Irish music.
-We’re pleased to welcome one of our newest Master Music Makers back for his tenth Gathering.
+We’re pleased to welcome one of our newest Master Music Makers back for his eleventh Gathering.